-The Management Engagement Committee comprises all of the Directors and was chaired by Ms Guthrie up to her resignation in April 2022 and subsequently by the Chairman.
-The Committee is now chaired by Mr Finn following his appointment to the Board on 13 July 2022.
+The Management Engagement Committee comprises all of the Directors and is chaired by Mr Finn.
 The Committee is responsible for reviewing the performance of the Investment Manager and its compliance with the terms of the management and secretarial agreement.
 The terms and conditions of the Investment Manager's appointment, including an evaluation of fees, are reviewed by the Committee on an annual basis.
 The Committee believes that the continuing appointment of the Manager on the terms agreed is in the interests of shareholders as a whole.